nsnans/PicList/README.md

 #### **Version 1.6.0-dev and above**

-**Typora 1.6.0-dev and above versions now support PicList natively if you set language of Typora to Chinese.**
+**Typora 1.6.0-dev and above versions now support PicList natively if you set the language of Typora to Chinese.**

 If your Typora version is lower than 1.8.0, you need to set the upload service PicList and PicGo (app) to the installation path of PicList at the same time.